Eng-Ahmed-Rifai/IBM-AI-Engineering-Professional-Certificate/README.md

 # IBM AI Engineering Professional Certificate

 Welcome to my repository for the IBM AI Engineering Professional Certificate!
-Here, I'll be storing my practice labs, projects, and notes related to the course.
+Here, I'll be storing my practice labs, projects, and notes related to the courses.

 ## About the Certificate